#

 lbr (alias for 'logging-status broker restconf')

 - After opening Show mode, a new UniConfig transaction is opened.
-Transaction is closed after leaving this mode.
+The transaction is closed after leaving this mode.

 uniconfig>show